yangcyself/yangcyself.github.io/_posts/2020/02/blog-post-1/DrivingIRL.md

 ## Background in self-driving car

 A good self-driving car has to ensure two aspects: comfort to passenger, and etiquette in Interaction, and most importantly safety.
-The first two espects requires a similar driving style to a human driver, and the last two need the car to predict the human drivers' behaviors.
+The first two aspects requires a similar driving style to a human driver, and the last two need the car to predict the human drivers' behaviors.
 Thus, the essence in these problems is learning the behaviors from human, which is the topic of IRL.
-In the scenerio of self-driving car, some people post the problems as optimial control instead of reinforcement learning by ignoring the probabilistics in the transition of the system.
+In the scenario of self-driving car, some people post the problems as optimal control instead of reinforcement learning by ignoring the probabilistic in the transition of the system.
 So, some related works are named as Inverse Optimal Control(IOC).

 To future abstract the problem of self-driving, we only study the trajectories of the car and have the following notations.